 Make it Saucy.
-Reduce heat to medium heat and add in the tomato paste.
+Reduce heat to medium heat and add in the tomato paste or tomato puree.
 Give it a quick stir, along with 1/2 cup of water or chicken broth to form a sauce.

 Simmer the Lamb.
 Bring to a simmer for 20 minutes, or until the lamb cooks through and the flavors develop.
 You can let it simmer longer if you'd like.

 If the sauce becomes too thick, stir in a bit more water or broth until it reaches the consistency you prefer.

 BOOM!
 DONE!
 Your fiery curry is ready to serve.
 Looks wonderful, doesn't it?